Which of your resellers care more about your brand than you do?

 None of them?

-If you answer "all of them" then yes, you might be living in a dream world.
+If you answer "all of them" then you might be living in a dream world.

-Not one of your dealers is doing the work necessary to grow your brand, because each one of your dealers is focused solely on maximizing their sales and profit, not yours.
+Not one of your dealers is doing the work necessary to grow your brand, because each one of your dealers is focused solely on maximizing their sales and profit.

 Your dealers are fighting against each other, not fighting for you.